rps29/wesnoth-campaign-the-revenge/doku/macros.md

 **SIDE_TEDDER_BEGINNING** *X Y*

 - Side specifications for scenario 1
-- This defines side specific attributes for the first scenario of the campaign The Revenge
+- This defines side specific attributes for the first scenario of the campaign Eternal Silence
 - X: The X coordinates Tedder will be created at
 - Y: The Y coordinates Tedder will be created at